scalapb/ScalaPB/docs/src/main/markdown/customizations.md

 - By default, during deserialization only known fields are retained.
   When setting `preserve_unknown_fields` to `true`, all generated messages in this file will preserve unknown fields.
   This is default behaviour in java for Proto3 messages since 3.5.0.
+  In ScalaPB 0.10.0: the default of this field became `true` for consistency with Java.

 # Package-scoped options